admindroid-community/Microsoft365-Upcoming-Deprecations-and-Changes/Microsoft 365- Upcoming Changes and End-of-Support Milestones.md

 Here is a list of changes categorized by month and year.

-- Aug 2023 (New features: 5, Retirements: 4, Enhancements: 3, Functionality Changes: 2, Review Required: 1 )
+- Sept 2023 (New features: 3, Retirements: 7, Retirement Postponed: 1, Enhancement: 1, Action Required: 1)

-- Sept 2023 (New feature: 2, Retirements: 8)

 - Oct 2023 (New Features: 1, Retirements: 4)

-- Nov 2023 (Major update: 1)
+- Nov 2023 (Major update: 1; Retirement: 1)

 - Dec 2023 (Deprecation: 1)